Questions to Ask

 The tool was developed for Australian consumers by Healthdirect Australia and the Australian Commission on Safety and Quality in Health Care.

-The Health Direct website also has a list of possible questions to ask before you decide about health care options.
+The Healthdirect website also has a list of questions you might want to ask before you decide about health care options.
+Some of the questions they suggest are:

 - What is the name of the condition?
 Is it known by any other names?